What kinds of research does Diabetes Canada fund?

 We fund research to help people with diabetes live healthier lives.
 Our researchers are investigating how and why diabetes happens, how to prevent diabetes, and new ways to treat and manage diabetes and its complications.
 We know that any new treatment needs to be scientifically reviewed before we can know that it is safe and effective for people with diabetes.

-The Charles H. Best Research Fund was established, and since then the CDA has funded more than $120 million dollars in research to support thousands of Canada’s most renowned scientists, scholars, and clinicians.
-With all this time, money, and brain power, the CDA has funded excellent research that has improved the lives of people with diabetes.
+The Charles H. Best Research Fund was established, and since then Diabetes Canada has funded more than $120 million dollars in research to support thousands of Canada’s most renowned scientists, scholars, and clinicians.
+With all this time, money, and brain power, Diabetes Canada has funded excellent research that has improved the lives of people with diabetes.
 Finding a cure for a disease like diabetes is incredibly difficult, but we have made great strides in improving diabetes care and treatment.

 The amount of research knowledge is increasing at an astoundingly fast pace, but even so, research takes time: pillar 1 research takes from 10 to 40 years before it impacts patients; pillar 2 research takes from 5 to 15 years before it impacts patients; and pillar 3 and 4 research takes from 1-5 years before it produces policy-actionable results (but impact on patients depends on whether governments put the findings into policy).

-What kind of successes has the CDA funded?
+What kind of successes has Diabetes Canada funded?